 At age 16 I lost about 50 pounds using the Weight Watchers’ program.
 From that point on, I maintained a healthy, balanced diet, exercised most days of the week.
 I did struggle with weight gain during each of two pregnancies, despite maintaining my diet and fitness programs throughout the pregnancies.
 After each birth, I lost the pregnancy weight over the course of six months and resumed my full workout schedule.
 When I entered perimenopause and then full menopause I did have to re-think my daily calorie count and restructure my workouts to battle weight creep – this despite maintaining significant muscle mass with weight training.
 Again, I faced the challenges head on and re-configured my new diet and exercise regimen.
 Mostly I reduced my grain carbohydrate portions and added new challenges to my weekly workout routine.
 Those techniques helped me to stabilize my weight.

-How is prediabetes or diabetes diagnosed?
-It should be noted that the 5.7% A1C measurement is the American Diabetes Associations’ lower limit for a diagnosis of prediabetes.
-The actual range used is 5.7% to 6.4% for diagnosing prediabetes.
-Diabetes is usually diagnosed when the A1C is 6.5% or higher.
+It should be noted that the 5.7 percent A1C measurement is the American Diabetes Associations’ lower limit for a diagnosis of prediabetes.
+The actual range used is 5.7 percent to 6.4 percent for diagnosing prediabetes.
+Diabetes is usually diagnosed when the A1C is 6.5 percent or higher.
 However, it’s not just the A1C that determines a diagnosis of prediabetes or diabetes.
-The patient also needs to undergo a** fasting blood sugar** and an** oralucose tolerance test** (GTT).
+The patient also needs to undergo a fasting blood sugar and an oral glucose tolerance test (GTT).
 Results from those tests coupled with an abnormal A1C reading are used to determine a confirmed diagnosis of prediabetes or diabetes.

-I can tell you after speaking to a number of physicians, that HMOs (and Medicare) are using 6.5% to 7.0% or even 7.2 % for the definitive prediabetes diagnosis, and a reading of over 7.3% for diabetes.
+I can tell you after speaking to a number of physicians, that HMOs (and Medicare) are using 6.5 percent to 7.0 percent or even 7.2 percent for the definitive prediabetes diagnosis, and a reading of over 7.3 percent for diabetes.
 I cannot fathom using those numbers given the ADA guidelines and the science that backed those guideline determinations.
 I would not apply those higher ranges to myself.

 The oral glucose tolerance test or OGTT checks a fasting or baseline blood sugar test and then another blood sugar level traditionally two hours after drinking a very sweet (300 calorie) drink.
 Some doctors also like to do a one hour and three hour blood sugar level as well.
 A normal OGTT two hour blood sugar level is less than 140 mg/dl.
 Prediabetes is diagnosed within the range of 140 mg/dl – 199 mg/dl.
 Diabetes is diagnosed when blood sugar at the two hour mark is above 200 mg/dl.